cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/ingesting.rst

   > load stream trades /my/path/trades.csv

-Or you can use the other tools and APIs available to ingest data in real-time or batch.
+Or you can use the other tools and APIs available to ingest data in real time or batch.
 For more information on what are other ways of ingesting data into CDAP, see the links at the top of this page.